joshuap15/Olympics-Athlete-Performance-Analysis/README.md

 This project uses historical data from the Olympic Games, spanning from Athens 1896 to Rio 2016, to analyze and predict athletic performance.
 The analysis involves exploratory data analysis (EDA), clustering using the K-means algorithm, and logistic regression for classification.

 ## Project Structure

-- `docs/`: Contains documentation and the final project report.
 - `Final_poozhikala_joshua.pdf`: The final project report detailing the analysis and results.
-- `scripts/`: Contains R scripts used for data analysis and modeling.
 - `MGSC661-FinalExaminationFinalCopy.R`: R script for the final examination analysis.
 - `MGSC661-FinalExaminationFinalCopyLogisticRegression.R`: R script for logistic regression analysis.

 ## Dataset
 The dataset used in this project is from Kaggle and contains historical information on Olympic athletes.
 Due to its large size, the dataset is not included in this repository.
 You can download the dataset from the following link:

 [Olympics Dataset on Kaggle](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results)